JasiekLewandowski/JasiekLewandowski/README.md

 ### Hello! 👋
-I'm so happy you found my repository!
-It's really hard to break through the crowds of other juniors 💦
+Huh! 💦 It's really hard to break through the crowds of other juniors, I'm so happy you found my repository!

 ## My name is Jasiek Lewandowski but people call me... the Filmmaker-Programmer-Man!!! 🌌